Esaou/projet8symf/CONTRIBUTING.md

 ```

 ## Pull Request
-Open a new pull request with an understandable title and add a description.
+Open a new pull request base develop from [branchName] with an understandable title and add a description.

 Link it to the corresponding issue.